grantcarthew/node-scalable-blob-store/README.md

   dirWidth: 2000
 }

-// Create a blob store using an options `object`: const blobStore = new BlobStore(options)
+// Create a blob store using the options `object`: const blobStore = new BlobStore(options)

 ```